elementary/houston/src/README.md

 This folder holds universal code used in multiple processes.
 Look here if you need to change something about the database.

+## repo/

+This holds the code for the repository syslog server.
+This is used by nginx to record download counts of files in the repository.